pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 #### Authorizer Response

-A helper function `awsx.apigateway.AuthorizerResponse` has been created to simplify generating the authorizer response.
+A helper function `awsx.apigateway.authorizerResponse` has been created to simplify generating the authorizer response.
 This can be used when defining the authorizer handler as follows:

 ```ts
 import * as awsx from "@pulumi/awsx";